+PERFORMING ARTS (ACTING): BTEC LEVEL 3

+MINIMUM ENTRY REQUIREMENTS

-C/4 in English Language GCSE.
-You must also have a proven interest in performing, perhaps as a member of drama group / organisation or involved in drama at school.
-To see overall entry requirements to study at BHASVIC refer to page 136.
-WHAT WILL I STUDY If you are excited about the world of theatre and are dedicated to acting, then you will enjoy this course.
+4 in English Language GCSE.
+You must also have a proven interest in performing, perhaps as a member of a drama group / organisation or have been involved in drama at school.
+To see overall entry requirements to study at BHASVIC refer to page 146.

+WHAT WILL I STUDY

+If you are excited about the world of theatre and are dedicated to acting, then you will enjoy this course.
 There is a strong emphasis on practical acting methods and opportunities to develop skills in creativity and performance.
 You will explore existing practitioners as well as developing your own technique through group pieces and live performance.
 You will be required to undertake a lot of independent research into what it takes to be an actor.
+There is a £100 charge for attending performances throughout the two years of this course.
+Bursaries and payment plans are available.

-IS THIS COURSE RIGHT FOR ME You will need to have confidence in yourself as an actor and have an ability to participate in a range of practical acting workshops to develop skills and acting techniques.
-You will have to carry out a lot of independent research throughout the two years.
-The course goes well with any creative or Humanities subjects.
-WHERE NEXT This course provides skills applicable to developing a career in the performing arts industry.
+IS THIS COURSE RIGHT FOR ME

+You will need to have confidence in yourself as an actor and have an ability to participate in a range of practical acting workshops to develop skills and acting techniques.
+You will have to carry out a lot of independent research through the two years.
+The course goes well with any creative or humanities subjects.

+WHERE NEXT

+This course provides skills applicable to developing a career in the performing arts industry.
 You will also be able to progress on to a degree level course in Performing Arts or related fields.
 Many of the skills are transferable and can be applied to higher level study in many fields or in the world of work.